Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 You can also look for a employment lawyer at NELA: https://exchange.nela.org/memberdirectory/findalawyer

 What about the fine print in the contract, or the "no refunds" policy?
+Does that mean I have no chance of getting a refund from a coaching scam?

 Just because a company says they don’t do refunds does not mean that you’re out of luck.
 It could be part of what is unfair or deceptive about their actions.